michaelilab/TB_Pseudo_small_ncRNA/README.md

 **Ribomethseq pipeline**

-Ribomethseq pipeline implements the RiboMethSeq scoring analysis as described in Birkedal et al. 2015
+Ribomethseq pipeline implements the RiboMethSeq scoring analysis as described in Birkedal et al. 2015 and Marchand et al. 2016